trtcrd/fastqUtils/README.md

 Demultiplex an illumina library (accounting for possible reads mixed orientation)
 + **taggedPrimersDistrib()**
 Sample a multiplexed library and count the reads obtained for each possible combination of tagged primer
++ **demultiplexNanopore()**
+Demultiplex a nanopore library

 ## Input file format

 Three files are mandatory:
-The "params" file, that contains all the instructions to demultiplex the libraries.
+The 'params' file, which contains all the instructions to demultiplex the libraries.

 library_name|primers|R1|R2|
 --- | --- | --- | --- |